bitsofcotton/p2/README.md

 We need bothside walk condition when a_-1 is being attacked condition.
 Even so, if the attacker attacks both a_-1 and reverse(a_-1), half ot the prediction fails in best effort, but whole of the case, one of the function estimation remains, so in whole in long range, it's ok in feeding one by one sliding window meaning.

-# Blurring input/output
-If we blur in/output, smoother result might gains, however, even so, there even also exists the jammer to their predictors.

-# 1 bit info
-If each input has 1 bit information, the dimension which have only deterministic is smaller than 4 points with adding const. .
-This also effects each variable is completely separatable hypothesis condition, variable to variable barrier condition.
-They concludes some of the non-separatable composition come along with some of the vectors, because of certain {f} combination, this is nightmare condition for predictions, so we avoid them.

 # PRNG first stage scattering
 If we scatter first entropy with first prng call loop prng number count, they should small or no effect to the prediction theirselves because it has also same small entropy we append into the initializer.